cosmo0/hfr-topics/switch.md

 - **Steins;Gate** Elite, 0, My Darling's Embrace
 - Telltale's The Walking Dead
 - The Vanishing of Ethan Carter
-- Vampire the Masquerade Coteries of New York
+- Vampire the Masquerade Coteries of New York, Shadows of New York
 - We.The Revolution
 - What Remains of Edith Finch
 - Worldend Syndrome